ckeditor/ckeditor4/tests/plugins/wysiwygarea/manual/detachedwithplugins.md

 **Note:** Open dev console to track possible errors.
 If any occurs, test failed.

-1. Use each available plugin and use toggle button to detach and reattach editor in random moments.
+1. Use each available plugin.
+Use toggle button to detach and reattach editor in random moments.
+Also toggle source mode in random moments.
 Observe especially the behaviour of `undo` plugin.

 	**Expected:** After each toggle editor shows with same data and content is editable.